khubabshams/regions-quiz/README.md

 ## Interesting Solved Problems

-### EmailJS send form
-- The line `formData = new FormData(contactForm)` returns an empty `FormData` object, it's probably a result of putting this code wrapped by `AJAX function`.
+- EmailJS send form: `formData = new FormData(contactForm)` returns an empty `FormData` object, it's probably a result of putting this code wrapped by `AJAX function`.

-### Firestore multible where conditions
-- I tried different ways to add a couple of conditions inside the `where` parentheses inside the `query` but it keeps get me errors, at the end turns out that all Firebase sevices are basically functions and therefore `query` is a function which receives number of parameters (functions) and in case of `where` function it could receive more than one [Reference](https://firebase.google.com/docs/firestore/query-data/queries#compound_queries).
+- Firestore multible where conditions: I tried different ways to add a couple of conditions inside the `where` parentheses inside the `query` but it keeps get me errors, at the end turns out that all Firebase sevices are basically functions and therefore `query` is a function which receives number of parameters (functions) and in case of `where` function it could receive more than one [Reference](https://firebase.google.com/docs/firestore/query-data/queries#compound_queries).

 ## Unfixed Bugs